SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/02-Handling-DOM-Events.md

 })
 ```

-**target** property of the event object is a reference to the element event occured upon.
+The **target** event property returns the element that triggered the event.

+The **timeStamp** event property is read-only.

-**timeStamp** is a read-only property of the event, which returns the time in milliseconds at which the event was created.
+It returns the **time in milliseconds** from the beginning of the current document's lifetime till the event was created.

-**isTrusted** is a read-only property and it returns either **true** when the event was generated or **false** if the event was created or modified by a script.

-**clientX/Y** is a read-only property which returns either the "X" or "Y" coordinates where the event occured.

-Also methods like:
+The **isTrusted** event property returns a Boolean value that is indicating whether the event is trusted or not.

+The **clientX** property returns the horizontal coordinate (according to the client area) of the mouse pointer when a mouse event was triggered.

+The **clientY** property returns the vertical coordinate.

+Some of the methods are:

-- preventDefault()
+- `preventDefault()`

-- stopPropagation()
+- `stopPropagation()`

-- stopImmediatePropagation()
+- `stopImmediatePropagation()`

 The `preventDefault()` method tells the user that if the event does not get explicitly handled, its default action should not be taken as it normally would be.

-The `stopPropagation()` method of the event prevents further propagation of the current event in the capturing and bubbling phases.
+The `stopPropagation()` method prevents further propagation of the current event in the capturing and the bubbling phases.

-The `stopImmediatePropagation()` method of the event prevents other listeners of the same event from being called.
+The `stopImmediatePropagation()` method prevents other listeners of the same event from being called.

 [/slide]